Sufi philosophy: Maqām

 A maqām is one's spiritual station or developmental level, as distinct from one's ḥāl, or state of consciousness.
 This is seen as the outcome of one's effort to transform oneself, whereas the ḥāl is a gift.

 Concepts in Gnosis

 Fanaa

 Fanaa is the Sufi term for extinction.
 It means to annihilate the self and realize the God, while remaining physically alive.
 Some say that persons having entered this state are said to have no existence outside of, and be in complete unity with Allah.
 The nature of Fanaa consists of the elimination of evil deeds and lowly attributes of the flesh.
-In other words, Fana is abstention from sin and the expulsion from the heart of all love other than the Divine Love;expulsion of greed, lust, desire, vanity, show, etc. In the state of Fanaa the reality of the true and only relationship asserts itself in the mind.
+In other words, Fanaa is abstention from sin and the expulsion from the heart of all love other than the Divine Love;expulsion of greed, lust, desire, vanity, show, etc. In the state of Fanaa the reality of the true and only relationship asserts itself in the mind.
 One realizes that the only real relationship is with Allah.